-When it comes to the FAFSA, some types of assets have to be reported — and others don’t.
+When it comes to the FAFSA, some assets have to be reported — and others don’t.

-Reportable assets (you are required to list these on your FAFSA)
+You are required to list these on your FAFSA:

-- Investments – CD’s, Brokerage accounts, stocks, bonds, mutual funds, hedge funds, private equity, vested portion of stock options or restricted stock, UGMA and UTMA accounts, and other investments
+- Investments: Certificates of deposit (CDs), brokerage accounts, stocks, bonds, mutual funds, hedge funds, private equity, vested portion of stock options or restricted stock, UGMA and UTMA accounts and other investments.

-Non-reportable assets (you are not required to list these on your FAFSA)
+You are not required to list these on your FAFSA: